practicalcomputerscience/MicrobenchmarkGPHLlanguages/00 - wiki page for further advances/README.md

 <br/>

-2026-01-25: so far, I haven't touched yet these corners of programming languages:
+2026-01-28: so far, I haven't touched yet these corners of programming languages:

-- Carbon Language: An experimental successor to C++: https://docs.carbon-lang.dev/#why-build-carbon
 - https://haxe.org/: strictly-typed programming language
 - Smalltalk as the U.S.'s start into object-oriented programming
 - Dylan: https://opendylan.org/download/: _Dylan is a direct descendant of Scheme and CLOS (without the Lisp syntax).._ (CLOS = Common Lisp Object System)